MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/sdk/get-started/ios.md

 * Your iOS project is set up in Xcode 8 or later on macOS version 10.12.
 * You are targeting devices running on iOS 8.0 or later.
-* You are not using any other SDK that provides Crash Reporting functionality.
+* You are not using any other library that provides Crash Reporting functionality.

 ## 2. Create your app in the Mobile Center Portal to optain the App Secret